MicrosoftDocs/entra-docs/docs/identity/saas-apps/labelbox-tutorial.md

 ms.author: jeedes
 ---

-# Tutorial: Microsoft Entra single sign-on (SSO) integration with Labelbox OIDC
+# Tutorial: Microsoft Entra single sign-on (SSO) integration with Labelbox

-In this tutorial, you'll learn how to integrate Labelbox OIDC with Microsoft Entra ID.
-When you integrate Labelbox OIDC with Microsoft Entra ID, you can:
+In this tutorial, you'll learn how to integrate Labelbox with Microsoft Entra ID.
+When you integrate Labelbox with Microsoft Entra ID, you can:

-Use Microsoft Entra ID to control who can access Labelbox OIDC.
+Use Microsoft Entra ID to control who can access Labelbox.
-Enable your users to be automatically signed in to Labelbox OIDC with their Microsoft Entra accounts.
+Enable your users to be automatically signed in to Labelbox with their Microsoft Entra accounts.
 Manage your accounts in one central location: the Azure portal.

 ## Prerequisites